 - There is nothing in the Rules stipulating where a player must stand when attending the flagstick (Decision 17-1/4).

 - A player may hold the flagstick with one hand and tap their ball into the hole with the other.
-But they should make sure that they remove the flagstick so that their ball does not strike it and may not use it for assistance.
-Decision 17-1/5.
+But they should make sure that they remove the flagstick so that their ball does not strike it (Decision 17-1/5.) and they may not use it for assistance.

 - If a ball strikes the flagstick, while it is being attended, the player making the stroke incurs a general penalty** (Rule 17-3).
 This may seem unfair as it could be due to the carelessness of the person attending the flagstick for you, but that is the Rule.
 However, if a fellow competitor, or opponent, purposely allows a ball to hit the flagstick, so that the player will incur a penalty, then they are disqualified under Rule 1-2 for influencing the movement of the ball.